aldebaran/qibuild/doc/source/guide/overview/building_a_project.rst

 Remember to use the same CMake generator in QtCreator and in your configuration file, if qtcreator asks you to choose one.

+Note: If QtCreator does not ask you for a build directory, one way to force it do to so is deleting the ``CMakeLists.txt.user`` file.

 qiBuild and Visual Studio
 +++++++++++++++++++++++++